 FAQs

-The Missoula County COVID-19 Documentation Project was initiated by Missoula County to capture in real time the way that individuals and entities across the county are responding to the coronavirus pandemic - so that we can learn from our experiences today, and provide a record of these experiences for use in the future.
+The Documenting COVID-19 in Missoula County Community Archive Project was initiated by Missoula County to capture in real time the way that individuals and entities across the county are responding to the coronavirus pandemic - so that we can learn from our experiences today, and provide a record of these experiences for use in the future.

 The purpose of the project is to encourage agencies, organizations and individuals from across Missoula County to save and contribute documentation about their experiences during the pandemic, and to provide a mechanism for this documentation to be maintained and shared with and beyond the community.

 We know that some agencies and entities already maintain their own records (for example, the City and County, the University of Montana, health care organizations, faith based groups, large businesses) and hope they will participate by proactively identifying and saving relevant documentation.
-For others, such as individuals and smaller community organizations, the University of Montana's Archives and Special Collections serves as the main point for collecting and saving relevant materials.
+For others, such as individuals and smaller community organizations, the University of Montana's Archives and Special Collections can serve as the main point for collecting and saving relevant materials.
 We recognize that some of the materials identified and collected may not be able to be made public immediately, but know that if we do not begin the collecting process now we may lose important information.
+Although the final point of public access to all documentation has not yet been determined, the goal is to bring all these materials together virtually in some way in the future.

 Frequently Asked Questions